Private medical insurance for business

 Every employer runs the risk of their greatest asset – their workforce – not turning up for work due to ill health or injury.
 With Solutions in place, employees can have access to:

-- 24-hour Stress Counselling helpline – whatever the concern, be it work-related, money worries, relationships or general ‘blues’ – employees have someone they can turn to in confidence, which could help reduce any downturn in productivity due to stress.
+- 24-hour stress counselling helpline – whatever the concern, be it work-related, money or relationship – employees have someone they can turn to in confidence, which could help reduce any downturn in productivity due to stress.
+This benefit is available to members aged 16 and over.

 - Group PMI makes sense

-There are four key points that are useful to communicate, when you’re first engaging a business about Group PMI, as they illustrate the main reasons for putting a policy into place:
+There are three key points that are useful to communicate, when you’re first engaging a business about Group PMI, as they illustrate the main reasons for putting a policy into place:

 - Improved health among the workforce – for any business that’s suffered from many ‘sick notes’, or high levels of absenteeism, the services we offer via Solutions should be attractive.
-Our helplines are provided free of charge to all members on the policy, and the rehabilitation services offered through our optional Back-Up service could make a tangible difference in helping employees return to work after musculoskeletal injury.
+Our helplines are provided free of charge to all members on the policy.
+And the BacktoBetter services means no more waiting for a GP appointment for MSK conditions.

 - Commitment and loyalty – employees see benefits as an attraction during recruitment, and an incentive once employed.
 A Group PMI policy is a demonstration of commitment to the employees’ welfare, as well as being a practical medium to ensure a prompt return to work after illness.